 Props to Prostaglandin

 Prostaglandins are hormones that help in inducing labor.
-If you're well beyond your due date and your doctor induces labor, he will probably use a prostaglandin gel to help "ripen" the cervix.
-So if you're trying to persuade your baby to make her debut with a home remedy, "The endgame here is stimulation of the prostaglandins," says Pat Alagia, MD, vice chair of obstetrics and gynecology at Virginia Hospital Center in Arlington, Va., who shared the tales of historic labor-induction practices.
+If you're well beyond your due date and your doctor induces labor, they will probably use a prostaglandin gel to help "ripen" the cervix.
+So if you're trying to persuade your baby to make their debut with a home remedy, "The endgame here is stimulation of the prostaglandins," says Pat Alagia, MD, vice chair of obstetrics and gynecology at Virginia Hospital Center in Arlington, Va., who shared the tales of historic labor-induction practices.

 So how do you stimulate those prostaglandins naturally?
 The same way you made the baby in the first place.
 "Sex is a for sure.
 Semen has prostaglandins in it, and orgasm releases oxytocin, which causes uterine contractions," says Cindy Siegel, CNM, a nurse midwife with Ob-Gyn Associates in Providence, Rhode Island, who delivers babies at the highly ranked Women and Infants' Hospital.